Dan-Banfield/Water-Tracker/README.md

 # Water-Tracker
-This is a simple project that was made to allow it's users to keep track of their daily water count.
+Water Tracker is a simple project that was made to allow it's users to keep track of their daily water count.
 It contains a simple and easy to use, user-friendly GUI.

 ## About The Project